appf-anu/PHIS-docker/README.md

 	-i -t phis:latest  /bin/bash
 ```

-From this shell runs these commands:
+From this shell run these commands:

 ```{bash}
 cd phis-webapp